ynux/nomad-terraform-elasticstack/README.md

-# Create an Elastic Stack on Nomad, for Nomad; with SearchGuard
+# Create an Elastic Stack on Nomad, for Nomad
 for the Search Meetup in Munich, July 2019

 This is a demo setup.
 Not for production, not for complete automation - i intentionally do steps manually where i want to show the system.